grinnell-cs/csc151-dh/_eboards/eboard39-2.md

 Which inputs?

-* Ones in which the alphabetically first element is at the end of the list.
+* Ones in which the alphabetically first thing is near the end of the list.

-Why does it make so many recursive calls?
+What's the problem?

+* We may potentially do TWO IDENTICAL RECURSIVE CALLS!
+* It compounds: We double, then double, then double, then double

+Helpful learning outcome

-* Because we might do two identical recursive calls, which doesn't sound great.
+* Don't do identical recursive calls, it causes grief.
-* For bad inputs, at every step, we double the work.
-2x2x2x

-Important conclusion

-* Subtle things can make a huge difference.
-* BE CAREFUL ABOUT IDENTICAL RECURSIVE CALLS!

 ### Reversing